 Rep. George Santos fraud case clear-cut, ‘easy to prove’, say former prosecutors, legal experts

-Federal prosecutors are presenting a straightforward fraud case against Rep. George Santos, and that doesn’t leave the lying Long Island lawmaker much wiggle-room, legal experts and former public corruption prosecutors tell the Daily News.
+NEW YORK — Federal prosecutors are presenting a straightforward fraud case against Rep. George Santos, and that doesn’t leave the Long Island lawmaker much wiggle-room, legal experts and former public corruption prosecutors tell the Daily News.

 The wire fraud charges involve a pair of $25,000 donations to what the donors believed was a Santos super PAC, meant to pay for television spots for his 2022 campaign.
 Except there was no super PAC, and the money paid for Santos’ luxury clothing and credit card bills, prosecutors allege.